-We accept pitches for the Archer website all year round.
+We accept pitches for the Archer website at most times of the year.
 We often source writers for the magazine from our website.
 If our editor thinks a piece may be suitable for the print edition, you will be contacted.

 Please specify during your pitch if you would only like to be considered for the print edition.

-Archer is aimed at all individuals interested in sexuality, gender and equality.
-Archer promotes inclusivity, regardless of gender identity, geographical location, ethnic identity, sexual orientation or level of education.
+Archer is aimed at all individuals interested in sexuality, gender and identity.
+Archer promotes inclusivity and diversity.

 - The Archer website and print edition feature articles that: